CS-205-S21/team_1_4/CODE_DOCUMENTATION.md

     /**
      * @brief addPet - Adds a pet to the database of pets and to the vector of pets
-     * @param p - the pet that will be added to the database
+     * @param p - The pet that will be added to the database
      * @return True or false depending on if the pet was successfully added.
      */
     bool addPet(Pet* p);

     /**
+     * @brief updatePet - Updates pet with given information
+     * @param pet - Struct of info to update pet with
+     * @return bool - True if pet successfully updated */ bool updatePet(Pet* pet);

+    /**
-     * @brief removePet - Removes a pet from the database of pets
+     * @brief addPet - Adds a pet to the database of pets and to the vector of pets
-     * @param p - the pet that will be removed from the database
+     * @param id - id of pet you're trying to remove
-     * @return True or false depending on if the pet was successfully removed.
+     * @return True or false depending on if the pet was successfully added.
      */
-    bool removePet(int petId);
+    bool removePet(int id);

     /**
      * @brief addAdopter - Adds an adopter to the database of adopters, using the pref struct
      * @param p - the adopter (pref) that will be added to the database.
+     * @param password - password of adopter to add to the database
-     * @return True or false depending on if the adopter was successfully added.
+     * @return  bool - True or false depending on if the adopter was successfully added.
      */
     bool addAdopter(Adopter* p, string password);

     /**
+     * @brief updateAdopter - Updates adopter with given struct of info
+     * @param adopter - Adopter to find & update
+     * @return bool - True if updated successfully
+     */
+    bool updateAdopter(Adopter* adopter);

+    /**
      * @brief removeAdopter - Removes an adopter from the database of adopters
-     * @param p - the adopter that will be removed from the database
+     * @param username - username of adopter you're trying to remove
-     * @return True or false depending on if the adopter was successfully removed.
+     * @return bool - True or false depending on if the adopter was successfully removed.
      */
     bool removeAdopter(string username);

     /**
      * @brief addAdoptee - Adds an "adoptee" to the database of adoptees, using the adoptee info struct
      * @param p - the adoptee that will be added to the database.
+     * @param password - password of adoptee to add to the database
-     * @return True or false depending on if the adoptee was successfully added.
+     * @return bool - True or false depending on if the adoptee was successfully added.
      */
     bool addAdoptee(Adoptee* p, string password);

     /**
+     * @brief updateAdoptee - Updates adoptee with given struct of info
+     * @param adoptee - Adoptee to find & update
+     * @return bool - True if updated successfully
+     */
+    bool updateAdoptee(Adoptee* adoptee);

+    /**
      * @brief removeAdoptee - Removes an adoptee from the database of adoptees
-     * @param p - the adoptee that will be removed from the database
+     * @param username - username of adoptee you're trying to remove
-     * @return True or false depending on if the adoptee was successfully removed.
+     * @return bool - True or false depending on if the adoptee was successfully removed.
      */
     bool removeAdoptee(string username);